What Is Towing and Labor Coverage?

 - Receive reimbursement — Your insurer will reimburse you up to your policy's per-incident limit.

 Some insurers (like State Farm and Progressive) now offer a more direct dispatch experience where they send a provider to you and bill the insurer directly — no out-of-pocket payment required.
 Check your policy or call your insurer to find out which process applies to you.
-You can also review what is covered under car insurance towing to understand the full picture before filing.
+You can also review what's covered under car insurance towing to understand the full picture before you need to file.

 Frequently Asked Questions